jtoppins/dct/doc/03-designer.md

  * _value:_ list of strings
  * _default:_ all mission types allowed

 The allowed mission types the squadron can fly.
-See the "User Interface" section for details on how this attribute is defined.
+See the [User Interface](#user-interfaceui) section for details on how this attribute is defined.

 **Player Squadron:**